pmem/pmdk/manpages/windows/master/libpmemobj/pmemobj_mutex_zero.3.md

 # DESCRIPTION #

-**libpmemobj**(7) provides several types of synchronization primitives, designed so as to use them with persistent memory.
-The locks are not dynamically allocated, but embedded in pmem-resident objects.
+**libpmemobj**(7) provides several types of synchronization primitives designed to be used with persistent memory.
+The pmem-aware lock implementation is based on the standard POSIX Threads Library, as described in **pthread_mutex_init**(3), **pthread_rwlock_init**(3) and **pthread_cond_init**(3).
+Pmem-aware locks provide semantics similar to standard **pthread** locks, except that they are embedded in pmem-resident objects and are considered initialized by zeroing them.
+Therefore, locks allocated with **pmemobj_zalloc**(3) or **pmemobj_tx_zalloc**(3) do not require another initialization step.
 For performance reasons, they are also padded up to 64 bytes (cache line size).

-Pmem-aware locks implementation is based on the standard POSIX Thread Library, as described in **pthread_mutex**(3), **pthread_rwlock**(3) and **pthread_cond**(3).
-They provide semantics similar to standard **pthread** locks, except that they are considered initialized by zeroing them.
-So allocating the locks with **pmemobj_zalloc**() or **pmemobj_tx_zalloc**() does not require another initialization step.
+On FreeBSD, since all **pthread** locks are dynamically allocated, while the lock object is still padded up to 64 bytes for consistency with Linux, only the pointer to the lock is embedded in the pmem-resident object. **libpmemobj**(7) transparently manages freeing of the locks when the pool is closed.

-The fundamental property of pmem-aware locks is their automatic reinitialization every time the persistent object store pool is open.
-This way, all the pmem-aware locks may be considered initialized (unlocked) right after opening the pool, regardless of their state at the time the pool was closed for the last time.
+The fundamental property of pmem-aware locks is their automatic reinitialization every time the persistent object store pool is opened.
+Thus, all the pmem-aware locks may be considered initialized (unlocked) immediately after the pool is opened, regardless of their state at the time the pool was closed for the last time.

-Pmem-aware mutexes, read/write locks and condition variables must be declared with one of the *PMEMmutex*, *PMEMrwlock*, or *PMEMcond* type respectively.
+Pmem-aware mutexes, read/write locks and condition variables must be declared with the *PMEMmutex*, *PMEMrwlock*, or *PMEMcond* type, respectively.

-The **pmemobj_mutex_zero**() function explicitly initializes pmem-aware mutex pointed by *mutexp* by zeroing it.
-Initialization is not necessary if the object containing the mutex has been allocated using one of **pmemobj_zalloc**() or **pmemobj_tx_zalloc**() functions.
+The **pmemobj_mutex_zero**() function explicitly initializes the pmem-aware mutex *mutexp* by zeroing it.
+Initialization is not necessary if the object containing the mutex has been allocated using **pmemobj_zalloc**(3) or **pmemobj_tx_zalloc**(3).

-The **pmemobj_mutex_lock**() function locks pmem-aware mutex pointed by *mutexp*.
+The **pmemobj_mutex_lock**() function locks the pmem-aware mutex *mutexp*.
 If the mutex is already locked, the calling thread will block until the mutex becomes available.
-If this is the first use of the mutex since opening of the pool *pop*, the mutex is automatically reinitialized and then locked.
+If this is the first use of the mutex since the opening of the pool *pop*, the mutex is automatically reinitialized and then locked.

-The **pmemobj_mutex_timedlock**() performs the same action as **pmemobj_mutex_lock**(), but will not wait beyond *abs_timeout* to obtain the lock before returning.
+**pmemobj_mutex_timedlock**() performs the same action as **pmemobj_mutex_lock**(), but will not wait beyond *abs_timeout* to obtain the lock before returning.

-The **pmemobj_mutex_trylock**() function locks pmem-aware mutex pointed by *mutexp*.
+The **pmemobj_mutex_trylock**() function locks pmem-aware mutex *mutexp*.
-If the mutex is already locked, **pthread_mutex_trylock**() will not block waiting for the mutex, but will return an error condition.
-If this is the first use of the mutex since opening of the pool *pop* the mutex is automatically reinitialized and then locked.
+If the mutex is already locked, **pthread_mutex_trylock**() will not block waiting for the mutex, but will return an error.
+If this is the first use of the mutex since the opening of the pool *pop*, the mutex is automatically reinitialized and then locked.

-The **pmemobj_mutex_unlock**() function unlocks an acquired pmem-aware mutex pointed by *mutexp*.
-Undefined behavior follows if a thread tries to unlock a mutex that has not been locked by it, or if a thread tries to release a mutex that is already unlocked or not initialized.
+The **pmemobj_mutex_unlock**() function unlocks the pmem-aware mutex *mutexp*.
+Undefined behavior follows if a thread tries to unlock a mutex that has not been locked by it, or if a thread tries to release a mutex that is already unlocked or has not been initialized.

-The **pmemobj_rwlock_zero**() function is used to explicitly initialize pmem-aware read/write lock pointed by *rwlockp* by zeroing it.
-Initialization is not necessary if the object containing the lock has been allocated using one of **pmemobj_zalloc**() or **pmemobj_tx_zalloc**() functions.
+The **pmemobj_rwlock_zero**() function is used to explicitly initialize the pmem-aware read/write lock *rwlockp* by zeroing it.
+Initialization is not necessary if the object containing the lock has been allocated using **pmemobj_zalloc**(3) or **pmemobj_tx_zalloc**(3).

-The **pmemobj_rwlock_rdlock**() function acquires a read lock on *rwlockp* provided that lock is not presently held for writing and no writer threads are presently blocked on the lock.
-If the read lock cannot be immediately acquired, the calling thread blocks until it can acquire the lock.
-If this is the first use of the lock since opening of the pool *pop*, the lock is automatically reinitialized and then acquired.
+The **pmemobj_rwlock_rdlock**() function acquires a read lock on *rwlockp*, provided that the lock is not presently held for writing and no writer threads are presently blocked on the lock.
+If the read lock cannot be acquired immediately, the calling thread blocks until it can acquire the lock.
+If this is the first use of the lock since the opening of the pool *pop*, the lock is automatically reinitialized and then acquired.

-The **pmemobj_rwlock_timedrdlock**() performs the same action, but will not wait beyond *abs_timeout* to obtain the lock before returning.
+**pmemobj_rwlock_timedrdlock**() performs the same action as **pmemobj_rwlock_rdlock**(), but will not wait beyond *abs_timeout* to obtain the lock before returning.
 A thread may hold multiple concurrent read locks.
 If so, **pmemobj_rwlock_unlock**() must be called once for each lock obtained.
 The results of acquiring a read lock while the calling thread holds a write lock are undefined.

-The **pmemobj_rwlock_wrlock**() function blocks until a write lock can be acquired against lock pointed by *rwlockp*.
-If this is the first use of the lock since opening of the pool *pop*, the lock is automatically reinitialized and then acquired.
+The **pmemobj_rwlock_wrlock**() function blocks until a write lock can be acquired against read/write lock *rwlockp*.
+If this is the first use of the lock since the opening of the pool *pop*, the lock is automatically reinitialized and then acquired.

-The **pmemobj_rwlock_timedwrlock**() performs the same action, but will not wait beyond *abs_timeout* to obtain the lock before returning.
+**pmemobj_rwlock_timedwrlock**() performs the same action, but will not wait beyond *abs_timeout* to obtain the lock before returning.

 The **pmemobj_rwlock_tryrdlock**() function performs the same action as